robcarver17/pysystemtrade/docs/backtesting.md

 ```

-These are in fact all giving the p&l for the entire portfolio (the sum of individual account curves across all assets); defaulting to giving the net, daily curve.
+These are in fact all giving the P&L for the entire portfolio (the sum of individual account curves across all assets); defaulting to giving the net, daily curve.
 To find out which assets we use acc_curve_group.asset_columns; to access a particular asset we use `acc_curve_group['assetName']`.

 ```python
 acc_curve_group.asset_columns